LucijanSkof/DRAP-interface/README.md

   - Select control group for comparison
   - Choose plot type and analysis level (Animal/Arm)
   - Dynamic display options for TGI plots
-- Copy results:
-  - Easily copy statistical results to the clipboard with a single button.
 - Preview data:
   - View uploaded and transformed data in a searchable table.